material-components/material-components-ios/contributing/contributor_guides/releasing.md

 ### Classify the release type

-Based on the information at your disposal you should now be able to identify the release number.
+Based on the information at your disposal you should now be able to identify the release type.
+Use the `next` script to generate the next version number:

+    scripts/release/next {major|minor|patch}

-Bump the release by running `bump` with the next version number:
+Bump the release by running `bump` with the release's version number:

-    scripts/release/bump $(scripts/release/next {major|minor|patch})
+    scripts/release/bump <version number>

 Also rename CHANGELOG.md's "release-candidate" section with the name of this release.